 To achieve a Rich black it must be composed of solid black, 100% K, with additional CMY ink values.
 This results in a darker tone than black ink alone.

 When black is printed alone as 100% K, it might not be as deep or dark as wanted.
-We recommend using the following CMYK mixture for a Rich Black: C 30 M 20 Y 20 K 100 (DO NOT build small text, thin lines, or light/thin fonts as rich black – see “Small Text” section above*)
+We recommend using the following CMYK mixture for a Rich Black: C 40 M 20 Y 20 K 100 (DO NOT build small text, thin lines, or light/thin fonts as rich black – see “Small Text” section above*)